freddiehaddad/nvim/README.md

 ![scrn-2023-10-27-16-52-43](https://github.com/freddiehaddad/nvim/assets/6127369/22cbc09e-85a1-413d-8366-0658f3eb1a5b)

-Tmux with Neovim showing multiple splits and hover window in left pane and git log output in a right pane:
+Neovim running within a tmux pane showing code completion support in the pop-up window and git log output in a tmux split:

 ![scrn-2023-10-27-16-52-09](https://github.com/freddiehaddad/nvim/assets/6127369/c03d144e-988c-46b5-b534-583055f2a73b)

 ## Language Support (LSP)

-Support for the following languages are included along with (where applicable) debugging and unit testing.
+Support for the following languages are included along with (where applicable) debugging and unit testing functionality from within Neovim.

 - Bash
 - C